sourcegraph/about/handbook/product/design/design_process.md

 - Design preperation
     - Ensure colors utilize the named color styles vs. the color palette where possible
-        - This adds our color style variable name to the code palette
+        - Doing so adds our color style variable name to the code palette so developers do not have to translate hex to scss variables
     - Redline any colors, styles, margins and paddings unique to the designs (not provided by a component)
     - If introducing new colors, type, or other design elements, ask for review by an engineer focused on styles and React components
     - Ensure any illustrations work in both light and dark mode